abdullaharif381/Elite-Node-Hunt-Linked-Lists/README.md

 ## Author

-This maze-solving program was created by `Abdullah Arif` as a project for Data Structures in FAST-NUCES.
+This maze-solving program was created by Abdullah Arif as an assignment for Data Structures course at FAST-NUCES, Lahore.

 Feel free to reach out for any questions or suggestions!

 ---

+Please let me know if you have any further modifications or if there's anything else you'd like to include, my master.